uclassa/meepoktah/README.md

 The website fetches content from a MongoDB database via an Express.js backend.

-Images are hosted on the SSA Google Drive, with embed code generated using [this tool](https://www.publicalbum.org/blog/embedding-google-photos-image).
+Images are hosted on the SSA Google Drive using sharable links.

 Styling was mostly achieved using [styled-components](https://styled-components.com/).